vuejs/vue-eslint-parser/docs/ast.md

 - This is mustaches or directive values.
 - If syntax errors exist, `VExpressionContainer#expression` is `null`.
 - `Reference` is objects but not `Node`.
 Those are external references which are in the expression.
+- `Reference#variable` is the variable which is defined by a `VElement`.
+If a reference uses a global variable or a member of VM, this is `null`.
 - `VForExpression` is an expression node like [ForInStatement] but it has an array as `left` property and does not have `body` property.
 This is the value of [`v-for` directives].
 - `VOnExpression` is an expression node like [BlockStatement] but it does not have braces.
 This is the value of [`v-on` directives].